Naveena Sadaram: Production

 The film was based on a Marathi play "Mitra" by Shirish Athwale, Gubbi Veeranna had adapted it into a theatre play in Kannada.
 The play was a hit, prompting Veeranna to make it into a film titled Sadarame (1935).
-Veeranna played the role of the petty thief in both the play and the film.
+In both the play and the film, Veeranna played the role of the petty thief, whose clutches the titular Sadaram is trying to escape.
 Sadarame too became a box office success.

 Krishnaswami Subrahmanyam made it in Tamil with the title Naveena Sadaram.
 The prefix "Naveena" was placed before Sadaram because at the time, many stories having the same plot details were adapted for the screen by more than one producer, the later film versions of the stories placed the prefix "Naveena" to signify it was a newer version than the previous ones.

 Soundtrack

 The film had 28 songs.
 Most of the tunes for the songs were adapted from Hindi films.
 Sivan and his nephew, S. S. Mani, sang the song "Maa Ramanan Uma Ramanan" off-screen during the film's opening credits.
 Two songs were sung by Indhubala, one of which was in Tamil and another in Hindi.
 Except "Maa Ramanan Uma Ramanan", none of the other songs became popular.
 No gramophone recording of the song exists but Sivan's recording of the same song rendered by M. S. Subbulakshmi in Sevasadanam (1938) became popular.